techgrounds/techgrounds-anj-dtmr/08_linux/README.md

 sudo chmod 664 datetime.sh
 ```

-Execute to check if the bash script is right
+Execute to check if the bash script is right.
 ```
 sudo bash datetime.sh
 ```

+Then check the changes on datetime.txt

 [Check what I did]()